marcuswhybrow/ray-peat-rodeo/README.md

 - *DOIs* - Link to scientific papers by their DOI ``[[doi:10.5860/choice.37-5129]]`` The `doi:` prefix is required.

 All `[[Links]]` may optionally override the display text with the pipe sufffix `[[William Blake|a poet]]`.
 Hidden links (that produce no markup) are created with an empty display text string `[[William Blake|]]`.
 Missing links can be declared by omitting everything before the pipe `[[|text that will eventually link to something]]`.

+- *Timecodes* - `[1:20:13]` or `[0:52]`.
+Surround a colon-separated timecode with single square brackets and Ray Peat Rodeo will generate links directly to that time using `source` URL from the frontmatter.

 ## Style Guide